 In a welcome provision, the Bill would allow an owners corporation to vary the time at which it will hold its annual general meeting, without having to apply to a strata adjudicator for permission to do so.

-The Bill would allow executive committee meetings to be held by telephone, closed-circuit television or by other means.
+The Bill would allow strata committee meetings to be held by telephone, closed-circuit television or by other means.

 Comments on the Bill